 - Cut your bread into smaller pieces.
 Place it in a food processor.
 Blend and grind, until more of a bread meal texture is formed.
 Add in whisked egg and pulse a few times.

 - Add in coconut oil or butter and blend again.
-If batter is still too thick, add a tiny bit of liquid ONLY if needed (Water, Juice, or Apple Cider Vinegar all work).
-Then press that little food processor button again to blend into a dough.
+If batter is still too thick, add a tiny bit of water, ONLY if needed.
+Then, process again to blend into a dough.